khmarbaise/octopress/source/_posts/2020/09/2020-09-20-spring-boot-strategy-pattern.md

   }
 }
 ```
-By using a different annotation we prevent the duplication of the bean names as using duplicated
+By using the key in a different annotation we prevent the duplication of the bean names in contradiction
-`@Service("FIRST")` by using `@Qualifier("FIRST")` we have a criteria to handle that different.
+to use `@Service("FIRST")` instead.
+The usage of `@Qualifier("FIRST")` gives us a criteria to handle that
+different.

-Furthermore we have to change the `ExecuteStrategyOne` class like the following:
+Now we have to change the `ExecuteStrategyOne` class like the following:
 ```java
 @Service
 public class ExecuteStrategyOne {